Patrick Kerwin: Life and career

 Patrick Grandcourt Kerwin was born in Sarnia, Ontario to Patrick Kerwin and Ellen Gavin.
 Kerwin attended Osgoode Hall Law School in 1908.
 He articled in Sarnia with R. V. Le Sueur.
-In 1911 Kerwin moved to Guelph, where he practiced law for over 21 years with Guthrie and Guthrie, later changed to Guthrie and Kerwin.
+In 1911 Kerwin moved to Guelph, where he practiced law for over 21 years with Donald and Hugh Guthrie (Guthrie and Guthrie), later changed to Guthrie and Kerwin.
 During that time, he served as solicitor for the city of Guelph and Wellington County, as well as Crown prosecutor.
 In 1932, he was appointed to the High Court of Ontario.

+Kerwin was involved in politics, and served as treasurer of the Conservative Party.

 Supreme Court of Canada

-On July 20, 1935, Kerwin was appointed a puisne justice of the Supreme Court of Canada.
+On July 20, 1935, Prime Minister R.B.
+Bennett appointed Kerwin a puisne justice of the Supreme Court of Canada at the age of 45, filling the vacancy created by the resignation of Justice Frank Joseph Hughes on February 12, 1935.
 In 1954, after 19 years on the court, Kerwin was appointed as Chief Justice, replacing the retired Thibaudeau Rinfret, with the honorific "The Honourable".

 Kerwin was considered an able judge and administrator.
 There was a minor controversy over him being Catholic, as Rinfret was also Catholic.
 Kerwin was deemed to be in poor health when appointed and there were rumours he would retire during his tenure but served 9 years.
 Five different puisne judges were appointed to the court during those years, an unusually high number.

 Kerwin died on February 2, 1963, at the age of 73.